delinhquent/IS434_Social-Analytics-and-Applications/README.md

 # IS434_Social-Analytics-and-Applications

-This project is done by Lau Jun Rong, Benedict Then, Ryan Tan & Janell Lee for our IS434 (Social Analytics and Applications) module.
+This project is done by Ong De Lin, Lau Jun Rong, Benedict Then, Ryan Tan & Janell Lee for our IS434 (Social Analytics and Applications) module.

 Please view our report for detailed documentation.